 The purpose of the cluster lock is to ensure that only one new cluster is formed in the event that exactly half of the previously clustered nodes try to form a new cluster.
 It is critical that only one new cluster is formed and that it alone has access to the disks specified in its packages.
 You can specify either a lock disk or a quorum server as the cluster lock.

+A one-node cluster does not require a lock.
 Two-node clusters require the use of a cluster lock, but the lock is recommended for larger clusters as well.
 Clusters larger than 4 nodes can only use a quorum server as the cluster lock.